acaciobjr/backupMaker/README.md

-A program to gather files from one or more directories into a single folder to facilitate a backup.
+A program for gathering files from a directory into a single folder to facilitate a backup.
+The program is definitely not ready, much less ready for commercialization.
+The main purpose involved is constant learning and training.

-loading...